micmejia/bible-dump/NKJV/Jeremiah/Jer 47.md

 "O you sword of the Lord, How long until you are quiet?
 Put yourself up into your scabbard, Rest and be still!

 ###### 7
-How can [^c]it be quiet, Seeing the Lord has given it a charge Against Ashkelon and against the seashore?
+How can it be quiet, Seeing the Lord has given it a charge Against Ashkelon and against the seashore?
 There He has appointed it."